gabrielTach/gabrielTach.github.io/index.md

 I'm Jan Taverniers, a biology enthusiasts and a _touche-à-tout_.
 You can learn more about me and my [different projects]({% link projects.html %}) on this portofolio website.

-I am easy to reach so feel free to contact me.
-I am looking for a job right now as lab technician (and later as QA engineer) and I'd like to dip a toe into software development outside of what I am doing for my non-profits now.
+I am easy to reach so feel free to [contact me]({% link contact.html %}).

 <h4 class="ui horizontal divider header">
   <i class="briefcase icon"></i>
-  Are you a Headhunter?
+  What Keeps me Busy
 </h4>

-Then you should have a look at my profile.
+I am a Junior System Engineer at [AG Solution](https://agsolutiongroup.com) in Antwerpen, Belgium.

+And I run two non-profits, [Flüüfff](https://fluufff.org) that organises a convention a year and [Ouftimeet](https://Ouftimeet.com) that regularly plans friendly meets.

+Don't forget to take a peak at my [Curriculum]({% link curriculum.html %}).
 It is quite atypical.
 I am sure you will find some interesting things in there!

-I am currently looking for a job as __lab technician in a Quality lab__ (Biology/Biotechnology/Pharmaceutic) and as __DevOps if I can get a training first__.

-Don't forget to take a peak at my [Curriculum]({% link curriculum.html %}).

 <h4 class="ui horizontal divider header">
   <i class="coffee icon"></i>